Who We Are

 Food Studies at NYU is one of the first master’s degree programs in the U.S. devoted to food scholarship.
 In doing so, in 1996, our department formalized an emerging field as a state-accredited academic entity.

 Employing approaches from the humanities and social sciences, the program prepares students to analyze the current American food system, its global connections, and local alternatives.
 The program examines cultural, political, economic, environmental, and geographic approaches to food within local, urban and global contexts.
 Our mission is to examine the ways in which individuals, communities, and societies produce, distribute, and consume food.
-Cities at the center of flows of people, commodities, produce, and media products, are the prime focus of our investigations.
+Cities at the center of flows of people, produce, and media products, are the prime locus of our investigations.

 Our program includes two concentrations encompassing 40 credits of core, specialization, practical experience, and research courses.